Just One Look (Doris Troy song)

 "Just One Look" is a song co-written by American R&B singers Doris Troy and Gregory Carroll.
 The recording by Doris Troy was a hit in 1963.
-The Hollies, Anne Murray and Linda Ronstadt each achieved great success with the song.
+The Hollies, Anne Murray, Linda Ronstadt and Iain Matthews each achieved success with the song.
 There have also been many other versions.

 Doris Troy version

 Background

 Details vary as to how the Doris Troy version came to be released on Atlantic Records.
 According to the book Billboard Book of One-Hit Wonders, James Brown saw Troy performing in a nightclub (under her then-stage name Doris Payne), and introduced her to Atlantic.
 According to a more recent and detailed story in Soulful Divas, Payne recorded a studio demo of the song and took it to Sue Records first, but their lack of response led her to offer it to Jerry Wexler at Atlantic, where the label released the demo unchanged.
 The personnel included Ernie Hayes on piano, Wally Richardson on guitar, Bob Bushnell on bass and Bernard Purdie on drums.

 The single's release was the first time she started using "Doris Troy" as her stage name, though her pen name remained Doris Payne.
 She is listed as Payne in the songwriting credits.